Second Take

 Second Take is the sixth studio album by the English rock band The Searchers and the first with drummer Billy Adamson.
-Album consists of re-recordings of their earlier hits as well as their last US hit single "Desdemona" from the previous year.
+The album consists of re-recordings of their earlier hits as well as their last US hit single "Desdemona" from the previous year.
 Guitarist and vocalist Mike Pender takes the lead as singer on all of the tracks.
 Second Take is also the band's first self-produced album.

 Overview

 "Desdemona" brought the Searchers back into the charts in the summer and autumn of 1971.
 Single entered the US Billboard Hot 100, reached No. 94 and stayed for three weeks.
 On Cashbox went even higher to No. 79. and the song reached No. 28 on Detroit's radio "Keener 13" hitparade (WKNR).
 So it had been successful enough for RCA Victor to release new album by the group.
 Although the band had some strong new material ("Love Is Everywhere", "The World Is Waiting for Tomorrow"), they set about re-recording 10 hits of their Pye Records-era and featured only two songs that were originally released on RCA singles "Come On Back to Me" (B-side of "Sing Singer Sing") and of course "Desdemona".
 "We did the remakes because we wanted to clear the path to recording some newer stuff, but I don’t think RCA was ever interested in anything but the old hits,” said guitarist John McNally.

 "Second Take" was issued in November 1972 on RCA Victor SF 8298.
 Despite the success of "Desdemona" in the US, the only other countries that released the LP were Germany and South Africa.